-Gout is one of the most common rheumatic diseases found in adults.
-Contemporary epidemiological studies indicate that its prevalence is growing not only in the countries with high living standards but also in the regions where it has formerly been deemed a fairly rare disease [1, 2].
+Analysis of recent research and publications.
 The latest trend is the more aggressive clinical course of gout, manifesting itself in a larger number of affected joints, nephrolithiasis and frequent development into chronic arthritis.
-At the same time occurrence of gout in females and in families, as well as nephrolithiasis has grown [3].
-Multiple data available indicate high prevalence of comorbid abnormalities in gouty arthritis patients, namely, high incidence of arterial hypertension, coronary artery disease (CAD), stroke, atherosclerosis of carotid arteries, vascular dementia [4, 5].
-For instance, hypertension is found in 36-41% gout patients, and combined with metabolic syndrome (MS) it may reach 80% [6, 7].
-In the USA 74% gout patients (6.1 million people) suffer from hypertension, and in the East-European countries hypertension is found in the 3/4 of gout patients, total frequency of MS being 57% (from 15 to 77%) [8].
+At the same time occurrence of gout in females and in families, as well as nephrolithiasis has grown [2, p.21].
+Multiple data available indicate high prevalence of comorbid abnormalities in gouty arthritis patients, namely, high incidence of arterial hypertension, coronary artery disease (CAD), stroke, atherosclerosis of carotid arteries, vascular dementia [6, p.15; 7, p.23].
+For instance, hypertension is found in 36-41% gout patients, and combined with metabolic syndrome (MS) it may reach 80% [9, p.10].
+In the USA 74% gout patients (6.1 million people) suffer from hypertension, and in the East-European countries hypertension is found in the $\frac{3}{4}$ of gout patients, total frequency of MS being 57% (from 15 to 77%) [9, p.10].

-Gout is viewed as a systemic tophus-type disease characterized by deposition of monosodium urate crystals in various tissues and inflammation developing in patients affected by hyperuricemia, which is associated with ambient and/or genetic factors [1, 3].
-Gout progress is caused by uncontrolled hyperuricemia, which seems the only independent gout risk factor, with the risk growing simultaneously with hyperuricemia progress [4].
+Gout is viewed as a systemic tophus-type disease characterized by deposition of monosodium urate crystals in various tissues and inflammation developing in patients affected by hyperuricemia, which is associated with ambient and/or genetic factors [2, p.22].
+Gout progress is caused by uncontrolled hyperuricemia, which seems the only independent gout risk factor, with the risk growing simultaneously with hyperuricemia progress [9, p.11].
 However, diagnostic relevance of hyperuricemia in identification of gout is not in any way equal to the same of monosodium urate crystals: frequency of identification of hyperuricemia in population exceeds frequency of gout by a large margin.

-The problem of hypertension combined with metabolic disorders is highly significant [9, 10].
+Identification of previously unsolved problems.
+The problem of hypertension combined with metabolic disorders is highly significant.
 Connection between uric acid level and cardiovascular diseases has been studied in at least 20 epidemiological and clinical trials involving over 100,000 patients with hypertension.
 In more than a half of the studies (11 out of 20) an independent connection was found between uricemia and risk of cardiovascular diseases, at least in main subgroups.
 Findings suggest that uric acid level contributes greatly to cardiovascular risk in patients with unattended hypertension.
 It was demonstrated that hyperuricemia increases the risk of hypertension development and progress.
-It was shown that rise in uric acid level by 1 mg/dl was accompanied by rise in hypertension risk by 13%, the risk greatly increasing in younger people and in females [4, 6, 7].
+It was shown that rise in uric acid level by 1 mg/dl was accompanied by rise in hypertension risk by 13%, the risk greatly increasing in younger people and in females [6, p.15].

-It was found that rise in uric acid level in patients with hypertension was an independent predictor for rise in risk of cardiovascular events (including fatal) and total mortality [11].
-It was proved that the main cause of mortality in gout patients was specifically cardiovascular diseases, and it was shown that gout was connected with high risk of total and cardiovascular mortality [11, 12] and with increased risk of development of myocardial infarction in gout patients [8].
+It was found that rise in uric acid level in patients with hypertension was an independent predictor for rise in risk of cardiovascular events (including fatal) and total mortality [1, p.13].
+It was proved that the main cause of mortality in gout patients was specifically cardiovascular diseases, and it was shown that gout was connected with high risk of total and cardiovascular mortality [1, p.16] and with increased risk of development of myocardial infarction in gout patients [7, p.
+24].

 In view of growing incidence of gout in young and middle-aged patients, the problem of diagnostics and treatment of cardiovascular diseases in this category of patients is a subject of intense study.
-A number of studies indicate a tight link between insulin resistance and hyperuricemia and describe mechanisms by which hyperinsulinemia and insulin resistance may increase concentration of urates in blood serum [9, 10].
+A number of studies indicate a tight link between insulin resistance and hyperuricemia and describe mechanisms by which hyperinsulinemia and insulin resistance may increase concentration of urates in blood serum [2, p.47].